UnGuZartex/Blockr/Documentation/UseCases.md

 There is only one set of connected blocks in the Program Area.

 ### Success Guarantee (Postcondition)
 The user is aware that a step of the program is executed.
-The Game World gets updated with the commands in following the step.
+The Game World gets updated based on the block used in following the step.

 ### Main Success Scenario
 1. The user presses F5.